sudoitir/high-availability-redis-sentinel-docker-compose/README.md

-# Highly Available Redis Docker Compose
+# High Availability Redis Sentinel With Docker Compose

 #### For see Spring boot with High Available Redis Sentinel example go to this link:
 https://github.com/sudoitir/spring-with-redis-sentinel